-As a result, Mr.X felt pretty strongly that this combination of low-carb eating and high-intensity workouts would yield his positive results.
+As a result, Mr.X felt pretty strongly that this combination of low-carb eating and high-intensity workouts would yield positive results for him too.

-On paper, he was absolutely right, it should have yielded the result he sought.
+On paper, he was absolutely right, it should (or at least could) have yielded the result he sought.

-Not only did the low-carb diet zap his energy levels for the first two or three weeks, he didn’t even get to the 4th week.
+Not only did the low-carb diet zap his energy levels for the first two or three weeks, he didn’t even make it to the 4th week.

 While he liked the intensity of the workouts, he didn’t really dig the competitive culture as much as he thought he would.